bitburner-official/bitburner-src/markdown/bitburner.ns.nformat.md

 RAM cost: 0 GB

-Converts a number into a string with the specified formatter.
-This uses the numeral.js library, so the formatters must be compatible with that.
-This is the same function that the game itself uses to display numbers.
+Converts a number into a string with the specified format options.
+See http://numeraljs.com/\#format for documentation on format strings supported.

-For more information, see: http://numeraljs.com/
+This function is deprecated and will be removed in 2.3.